Find our best ISA rates for over 60s

 But they're not the only place to put your money, which is good news as you can only pay into one at any given time.

-If rates rise, and you want to take advantage that year, you’ll need to find another product, or transfer everything you’ve paid in that year to a new provider.
+If rates rise, and you want to take advantage of this that year, you’ll need to find another product, or transfer everything you’ve paid in that year to a new provider.

-To help people looking to either get better returns, or simply find somewhere else to store their cash, here are some of your options.
+To help people looking to either get better returns or simply find somewhere else to save their cash, here are some of your options:

-If you’ve got ISA money languishing in an old account that might not be paying the best interest rates, you need to think about how to maximise returns.
-Some accounts will let you transfer other ISA savings without counting it towards your limit for the year.
+If you’ve got ISA money languishing in an old account that might not be paying the best interest rate, you need to think about how to maximise returns.
+Some accounts will let you transfer other ISA savings without it counting towards your limit for the year.

 FAQs